Afischbacher/Nhl.Api/Nhl.Api/README.md

 | gameType | [Nhl.Api.Enumerations.Game.GameType](#T-Nhl-Api-Enumerations-Game-GameType 'Nhl.Api.Enumerations.Game.GameType') | The game type parameter for determining the game type for the type of player season logs |
 | cancellationToken | [System.Threading.CancellationToken](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Threading.CancellationToken 'System.Threading.CancellationToken') | A cancellation token that can be used by other objects or threads to receive notice of cancellation |

-<a name='M-Nhl-Api-NhlApi-GetGoalieStatisticsBySeasonAndFilterExpressionAsync-System-String,Nhl-Api-Models-Player-ExpressionGoalieFilter,Nhl-Api-Models-Player-GoalieStatisticsFilter,System-Int32,System-Int32,System-Threading-CancellationToken-'></a>
+<a name='M-Nhl-Api-NhlApi-GetGoalieStatisticsBySeasonAndFilterExpressionAsync-System-String,Nhl-Api-Models-Player-ExpressionGoalieFilter,Nhl-Api-Models-Player-GoalieStatisticsFilter,System-Int32,System-Int32,Nhl-Api-Enumerations-Game-GameType,System-Threading-CancellationToken-'></a>
-### GetGoalieStatisticsBySeasonAndFilterExpressionAsync(seasonYear,expressionGoalieFilter,goalieStatisticsFilterToSortBy,limit,offsetStart,cancellationToken) `method`
+### GetGoalieStatisticsBySeasonAndFilterExpressionAsync(seasonYear,expressionGoalieFilter,goalieStatisticsFilterToSortBy,limit,offsetStart,gameType,cancellationToken) `method`

 ##### Summary